vega/vega-lite/site/usage/compile.md

 }).spec;
 ```

-and then (2) register [an expression function](https://vega.github.io/vega/docs/api/extensibility/#expressions) that takes a data point and a format parameter as input:
+and then (2) registering [an expression function](https://vega.github.io/vega/docs/api/extensibility/#expressions) that takes a data point and a format parameter as input:

 ```js
 view = new vega.View(...);